zrodevkaan/BDPlugins/Plugins/README.md

 Allows you to see blocked/friends in a selected server.
 Plugin in early making.
 Trying to find a good way to implement a UI for it.
 Be patient please ;3

+## Oneko

+A LITTLE KITTY FOLLOWS YOUR MOUSE....
+AWHHHHHHHHHHHHHH A Vencord plugin port

 ## BulkSave

 Archiving made easy.
 BulkSave enables the download of numerous images and videos contained within a single message.